Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial3.md

 and proceed to the next INVESTIGATION.

-## INVESTIGATION 2: FILENAME EXPANSION
+## INVESTIGATION 2: Filename Expansion

 You will now get practice issuing Linux file management commands using filename expansion symbols.
 We will be using the directory structure that was created in the previous INVESTIGATION.